pringle97/11-03-21/README.md

-can make a class of green and give it to everyone can put multiple classes in one line id>class>tag
+can make a class of green and give it to everyone can put multiple classes in one line id>class>tag or, !important overrides, but don't use unless you have to

 <h1 id="myHeading"></h1>
 <h1 class="headings">